OSS-BOF-eResearch-2022/oss-bof-repo1/README.md

 a real project.

-Instead of working on software, we will edit a [document](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/blob/main/bof-summary.md) containing a list of questions to answer.
+Instead of working on software, we will edit a [document](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/blob/main/bof-summary.md) containing a list of questions.
 New questions can be added and existing questions debated.
 This document will be ours, it will summarise the outcome of a group effort, which of course, is what OSS is all about.